thymine42/VoidReader/CONTRIBUTING.md

 Please copy README.md as README_language_code.md, translate it, and place the translated file in the project root directory.
 Then, add a link to the translation at the top of the README.md.

 **Translate the App Interface**
-- Anx Reader uses [intl](https://pub.dev/packages/intl) for multilingual support.
+- Void Reader uses [intl](https://pub.dev/packages/intl) for multilingual support.
 You can find the localization files in the `lib/l10n` directory.
 Please copy `app_en.arb` to `app_language_code.arb`, and then translate it.
 - You can translate missing fields or modify existing translations.
 - Place the translated file in the `lib/l10n` directory and run `flutter gen-l10n` to generate the localization files.
 - Add your `language name` and `code` to the [Settings Page](lib/page/settings_page/appearance.dart#L83).